dhopp1/local_rag_llm/README.md

 response["response"] # the text response of the model response["supporting_text_01"] # the text of the chunks the response is largely based on plus its metadata

+# if you set streaming=True in .gen_response, response["response"] will be the streaming agent, not the text response
+response["response"].print_response_stream() # to generate it the first time response["response"].response # to access it after it's been generated

 # you can also convert tabular CSVs in long format into LLM readable ones
 from local_rag_llm.db_setup import convert_csv